Gkcloud5/Better-future/Kernel Logging.md

 ##### /var/log/dmesg:

-* On boot-time your system logs information
+* On boot-time your system logs information about the kernel ring buffer.
+* This shows us information about hardware drivers, kernel information and status during bootup and more.
+* this log reset on every boot.
+* dmesg is the best place to look issue regarding hardware.

+##### /var/log/kern.log:

+* This is another log to view kernel information.
+* this logs the information and events on your sys